-I learned that many of the things I though were dysfunctional about me, and which I’ve worked hard to overcome so that I could interact with “normal” people are actually themselves perfectly normal characteristics… albeit for a very small segment of the population.
-If you haven’t guessed yet, my type was INTJ, and I’ve read that approximately 0.8% of North American females fall into that category.
-That certainly explains my experience of high school (shudder).
+I learned that many of the things I though were dysfunctional about me, and which I’ve worked hard to overcome so that I could interact with “normal” people are actually themselves normal characteristics (albeit for a very small segment of the population).
+They are so normal, in fact, that they comprise a stereotype in an online quiz.

-On the one hand, nothing has changed, but on the other hand everything has.
+On the one hand, nothing has changed.
+And why should it?
+It’s an online personality survey, for goodness sake!
+But on the other hand everything has changed because my perspective is different.
 I suddenly feel like I’m allowed to be myself, which I would describe as someone with mildly misanthropic tendencies.
-The kinds of things that frustrate me are quite predictable based on the type, and this also explains why very few people seem to feel as cranky as I do about a number of things which I find blatantly objectionable (some of which I’ve discussed at Petragogy).
+The kinds of things that frustrate me are quite predictable, if you’re going by the type.
+This is consistent with the fact that very few people seem to feel as cranky as I do about a number of things which I find blatantly objectionable (some of which I’ve discussed at Petragogy).

-So naturally, I’ve decided to do a webcomic about being an INTJ teacher.
-I see it as serving a number of purposes: I’d like it to catch the attention of others like me so I can hear about their experiences.
-I think it’s a nice way to give advanced warning to those who might cross my path.
-It’s also a remarkably effective way to communicate ideas that took several paragraphs to articulate in my teaching philosophy statement.
+It’s difficult to articulate the implications of that in a few paragraphs in a teaching philosophy statement.
 One would think a cartoon would be limiting as a means of communication, but somehow it’s just the opposite.
 I can get more across with a few lines of text and some pictures than I could in several pages of writing.

 I’m calling my comic INTJ Teacher (as far as I can tell no-one on the internet has claimed that yet), and using the tag line, “For those who are, and those who should know what they’re dealing with,” because that pretty much sums it up.
-My first installment (below) is an introduction, and I will put it and subsequent installments on a new blog.
-With the small number of INTJs out there, and the fraction of those who are educators, I’m not expecting a huge readership.
+My first installment (below) is an introduction, and I will post subsequent installments from time to time.
+With the small number of INTJ-identifying folks out there, and the fraction of those who are educators, I’m not expecting a huge interest.
 That’s fine, though.
 I just like the idea of being able to point someone to a url and say, “You’ve been warned.”